pavelefros/pavelefros/README.md

 - 👋 Hi, I’m @pavelefros
 - 👀 I’m interested in developing web applications using Java (Spring Boot) and React
-- 🌱 I’m currently learning how to build scalable SaaS applications
+- 🌱 I’m currently interested in how to build scalable SaaS applications
 - 📫 My twitter handle is @efros

 <!---